Dangers of Mixing Antidepressants with Alcohol

-Another common reason that individuals with depression develop alcoholism is that they will drink as a form of self-medication to try to improve the symptoms of their depression.
+Another common reason individuals with depression develop alcoholism is that they will drink as a form of self-medication to try to improve the symptoms of their depression.
 It’s true that alcohol temporarily increases pleasurable feelings and reduces anxiety.
-However, when someone becomes a chronic drinker, depression and anxiety are eventually exacerbated to levels that are much worse than before they started drinking.
+However, when someone becomes a chronic drinker, depression and anxiety are eventually exacerbated to much worse levels than before they started drinking.
 For this reason, depression is no excuse for alcohol abuse.

 Seeking Help for Depression and Alcohol Alcoholism

-If you or a loved one is suffering from depression and alcoholism it is important to seek help as soon as possible.
+If you or a loved one suffers from depression and alcoholism, it is important to seek help as soon as possible.
 Treatment for both depression and alcohol addiction includes cognitive and behavioral therapy.
-Therapy works to teach coping mechanisms on how to deal with symptoms of depression in a healthy manner while also addressing the underlying causes of alcohol addiction.
+Therapy works by teaching coping mechanisms on how to deal with symptoms of depression healthily while also addressing the underlying causes of alcohol addiction.

-At Agape Treatment Center in Fort Lauderdale, Florida we address both mental health and addiction.
-Our licensed counselors tailor a plan that fits both your mental health and addiction needs in order to provide you with the best care possible.
+We address mental health and addiction at Agape Treatment Center in Fort Lauderdale, Florida.
+Our licensed counselors tailor a plan that fits your mental health, and addiction needs to provide you with the best care possible.
 If you’re suffering from depression and have been mixing antidepressants with alcohol, contact us today.
 We are here to help.

 Agape Treatment Center for substance abuse embraces a universal, unconditional love that transcends, that serves regardless of circumstances.
 We provide individuals all over the country with the opportunity to achieve the gift of lasting sobriety.